Pindainc/Beginners_Trading_Bot/README.md

 # Beginners Trading Bot

 ### Motivation & Hypothesis
-This backend project is intended to create a trading bot that implements different strategies taught by the author.
-While one learns different trading strategies, the knowledge can be passed on to the bot who can run them during market hours, whenever applicable.
-As you teach the bot more, its capabilities and efficiency increases with it.
-Emphasis on profitability and scalability is essential, as we intend to produce a reliable money making machine.
+This backend project is focused on developing a trading bot that incorporates a variety of strategies.
+By transferring acquired knowledge and strategies to the bot, it becomes capable of executing trades during market hours. as we add to the strategy taught, the bot's capabilities and efficiency continue to improve.
+The primary objective is to create a reliable and profitable trading tool that can swiftly respond to market conditions and capitalize on lucrative trading opportunities.

+Additionally, our beginner trading bot possesses the ability to analyze vast quantities of data and generate real-time trading signals.
+This feature enhances decision-making speed, enabling traders to make more prompt and informed choices.

 ---
 ### Trading Strategies Used
 #### Strategy 1: Overview